Atom economy simplified

 atom economy of aspirin

-Total Mr of all reactants = 240 g/mol
+Total molar mass of reactants = 240 g/mol

 Any Questions?
 Find Here